 Around the lakes north of Junín de los Andes I encounter only gauchos – Argentinean cowboys.
 They raise their hands in greeting, stop for a chat about the weather or to satisfy their curiosity about what this stranger is doing here.

 Unpaved roads meander around Lago Tromen, Lago Quillén and Lago Norquinco, all offering opportunities for backcountry camping and hiking along icy lakes.
 The main attraction of Lago Norquinco is trout fishing (buy your fishing license in Junín de los Andes).

 One last tip: Sign up for geocaching.
 This bury-or-find-a-treasure game is fun for kids and adults alike, is free of charge and a great way to discover some of the Lake District’s little-explored places.

 - Bariloche has excellent connections with other Argentinean cities by air as well as by (sleeper) bus.
 The friendly, easygoing town is a convenient place to stock up on groceries, camping equipment, and rent a car/motorbike/ bicycle before heading for the wilderness.

 - While you’re in Bariloche, take the opportunity to visit the Chocolate Museum or tour the factory.

 - In case you depend on public transport: there are regular buses between Bariloche, Junín de los Andes and San Martín de los Andes.

 - Remember this is the southern hemisphere.
 The warmest months are January-February.
 July-August, by contrast, is the time of the year to return for a proper skiing adventure.

-- For more stories on Argentina, see here or enjoy here on our Landcruisingadventure website.
+- For more stories on Argentina see here, or take a look at the Argentina stories on our Landcruisingadventure website.